 In order to address the risks of early termination, without the prior consent of our board of managers, of the sharing arrangement in respect of the calculation of amounts payable to the Trust for the NPI, and the potential reduction in our revenues resulting therefrom, at the closing of this offering CHI will contribute \$8.0 million to us for all of our Class D interests.
-For each full calendar quarter during the period commencing January 1, 2007 and ending on December 31, 2012 that the sharing arrangement remains in effect, we will distribute to the holder of the Class D interests \$333,333, as a partial return of the \$8.0 million capital contribution made for the Class D interests, which payment will be made concurrently with the quarterly cash distribution to our unitholders for that quarter.
-The Class D interests will be cancelled upon the payment of the final distribution of \$333,341 to CHI for the quarter ending December 31, 2012, unless the special distribution right has been terminated earlier.
+For each full calendar quarter during the period commencing January 1, 2007 and ending on December 31, 2012 that the sharing arrangement remains in effect, we will distribute to the holder of the Class D interests \$333,333.33, as a partial return of the \$8.0 million capital contribution made for the Class D interests, which payment will be made concurrently with the quarterly cash distribution to our unitholders for that quarter.
+The Class D interests will be cancelled upon the payment of the final distribution of \$333,333.41 to CHI for the quarter ending December 31, 2012, unless the special distribution right has been terminated earlier.
 If the amounts payable by us to the Trust are not calculated based on the sharing arrangement through December 31, 2012, unless such change is approved in advance by our board of managers and our conflicts committee, the special distribution right for future quarters will terminate and the remaining portion of the \$8.0 million original contribution not so returned in special cash distributions will be retained by us to partially offset the reduction in our revenues resulting from termination of the sharing arrangement in respect of the Trust.
-In the case of such termination of the special distribution right, CHI will have the right only under specific circumstances upon our liquidation to receive the unpaid portion of the \$8.0 million capital contribution that has not then been distributed to CHI in such special distributions.
-If the distribution right is terminated during a quarter, the special distribution to the holder of the Class D interests will be pro rated for that quarter based upon the ratio of the numb
+In the case of such termination of the special distribution that has not then been distributed to CHI in such special distributions.
+If the distribution right is terminated during a quarter, the special distribution to the holder of the Class D interests will be pro rated for that quarter based upon the ratio of the number of days in such quarter prior to the effective date of such termination to 90.

-Based upon our estimated production for the twelve months ending September 30, 2007 and the weighted average net realized sales price for our production used in calculating our Estimated Adjusted EBITDA for that twelve-month period under the caption "Cash Distribution Policy and Restrictions on Distributions," we estimate that, if the sharing arrangement in respect of the Trust was terminated as of October 1, 2006, our revenue would be reduced by approximately \$5.8 million during such twelve-month period and the \$8.0 million contributed to us for the Class D interests would offset such a shortfall for approximately 1.4 years, if the production and prices set forth under "Cash Distribution Policy and Restrictions on Distributions-Our Estimated Cash Available to Pay Distributions" were to remain constant throughout such period.
+Based upon our estimated production for the twelve months ending December 31, 2007 and the weighted average net realized sales price for our production used in calculating our Estimated Adjusted EBITDA for that twelve-month period under the caption "Cash Distribution Policy and Restrictions on Distributions," we estimate that, if the sharing arrangement in respect of the Trust was terminated as of January 1, 2007, our revenue would be reduced by approximately \$4.4 million during such twelve-month period and the \$8.0 million contributed to us for the Class D interests would offset such a shortfall for approximately 1.8 years, if the production and prices set forth under "Cash Distribution Policy and Restrictions on Distributions-Our Estimated Cash Available to Pay Distributions" were to remain constant throughout such period.

-Distribution of Floyd Shale Rights
+Sale of Floyd Shale Rights

-Prior to the closing of this offering, we will distribute to an affiliate of Constellation, CEP Equity II, LLC, an undivided mineral interest in our properties in the Robinson's Bend Field for depths below 100 feet below the base of the lowest producing coal seam.
+In connection with this offering, we sold to an affiliate of Constellation, CEP Equity II, LLC, an undivided mineral interest in our properties in the Robinson's Bend Field for depths below 100 feet below the base of the lowest producing coal seam.
 We refer to this mineral interest as the Floyd Shale Rights.
-The Floyd Shale Rights are not material to our business and no value has been assigned to them in our historical financial statements included elsewhere in this prospectus.
-The Floyd Shale Rights do not fit our investment strategy, given the uncertainty of encountering commercial quantities of oil and natural gas.
-We will receive \$475,000 in return for this distribution of the Floyd Shale Rights.
+The Floyd Shale Rights were not material to our business and no value has been assigned to them in our historical financial statements included elsewhere in this prospectus.
+The Floyd Shale Rights did not fit our investment strategy, given the uncertainty of encountering commercial quantities of oil and natural gas.
+On October 30, 2006, we received \$475,000 in return for this sale of the Floyd Shale Rights.